 An AAA is a swelling of the aorta.
 This is the main blood vessel that supplies blood to the body.
 There is a risk that an AAA may split or rupture.
 Finding an aneurysm early gives a patient the best chance of treatment and survival.
 Men aged 65 are invited for a one-off ultrasound screening test.
 Men older than 65 years who have not been screened can self-refer by contacting 01492 863563.
-Please visit www.screeningforlife.wales.nhs.uk.
+Click here for more information.